mskyttner/specify-desktop-docker/README.md

 	- /usr/local/Specify/config/prefs_init.xml
 	- # it appears USE_GLOBAL_PREFS true -> stores settings in db, not sure in which table

+The user.properties needs to be updated with minimal settings that can be used on the initial run.

+Perhaps the USE_GLOBAL_PREFS can be put in there?

 ## TODO

 - Add database dump and load to Makefile